Finger of God: Writing on the wall

 The fourth biblical mention is during Belshazzar's Feast in Daniel 5, when scripture reports 'fingers of a man's hand' wrote on the wall:

 Daniel reads the words "MENE, MENE, TEKEL, UPHARSIN" and interprets them for the king: "MENE, God has numbered the days of your kingdom and brought it to an end; TEKEL, you have been weighed ... and found wanting;" and "PERES, your kingdom is divided and given to the Medes and Persians.
 Then Belshazzar gave the command, and Daniel was clothed in purple, a chain of gold was put around his neck, and a proclamation was made… that he should rank third in the kingdom; [and] that very night Belshazzar the Chaldean (Babylonian) king was killed, and Darius the Mede received the kingdom."

 The phrase the writing on the wall has entered our lexicon from this reference to mean a warning of impending doom.

 New Testament

 The Greek phrase (ἐν δακτύλῳ θεοῦ, en dactylō Theou, "by the finger of God") is also used by Jesus in the Christian New Testament during his reply to those who said that he cast out demons by the power of Beelzebub.
 He said, "But if it is by the finger of God that I cast out the demons, then the kingdom of God has come to you."
+In a parallel passage in Matthew 12:25–29, the phrase "the finger of God" is replaced with "the Spirit of God", indicating that the two phrases are synonymous or related.

 In the New Testament story of Jesus and the woman taken in adultery, Jesus writes in the dust of the earth with his finger.
 Pope Benedict XVI notes from St Augustine that this gesture can be seen as portraying Christ as the divine legislator; Jesus' actions in writing in the dust are redolent of the Finger of God writing the Law on tablets of stone.